seabatt/ai-readiness-assessment/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application uses the official Ai.Work brand system with a custom dark theme.
 Key elements include a specific color palette (primary background #141414, highlight #82D895, text colors #FBFAF9, #8A8784), standardized spacing, 200ms transitions, and a simplified loading screen design.
-The landing page uses conversational, user-focused messaging, and report narratives are structured to "hit harder" for IT leaders, focusing on algorithm analysis, concrete metrics, and immediate opportunities.
+The landing page uses conversational, user-focused messaging with a streamlined "What You'll Discover" section (py-12 spacing, text-2xl md:text-3xl heading, 6 items in 2 columns).
+All CTA buttons use consistent white styling (bg-white text-black px-8 py-4) with green highlight dot on left and ">" on right.
+Report narratives are structured to "hit harder" for IT leaders, focusing on algorithm analysis, concrete metrics, and immediate opportunities.
 Typography uses NB International Pro with multiple weights.
 All logos display with hover tooltips and green glow effects.

 ### Technical Implementations
 -   **Framework & Styling**: Next.js 14.2 with TypeScript and Tailwind CSS.